NoellePatterson/RGB_eFlows/readme.txt

 Procedures for calculating FF metrics
-1. Run ffc with class 3 anf starting date on January 1
+1. Run ffc with class 3 and starting date on January 1